-A second heating circuit can be installed with an available set of twin connectors (order separately, item no.: BTZ 2 DA (for DN 20).
+A second heating circuit can be installed with an available set of twin connectors (order separately, item no.: BTZ 2 DA or BTZ 2 DA KVS (for DN 10).
 In this case, the heating circuits must have approximately the same lengths and performance ratings (Page 67).